 Caring and compassionate education attorneys helping students achieve their education rights throughout the nation.

-The attorneys at The Law Offices of Keith L. Howard, PLLC represent clients in all special education and 504 Plan matters in North Carolina, South Carolina, Washington, D.C., and Maryland.
+The special education attorneys and special education advocates at The Law Offices of Keith L. Howard, PLLC represent clients in all special education and 504 Plan matters in North Carolina and other states.

 In all states, students, regardless of their immigration status, have a constitutionally protected right to public education.
 Unfortunately, these rights are not always protected, especially amongst vulnerable populations.
 The Law Offices of Keith L. Howard, PLLC is dedicated to representing the interests of children in educational matters.
 The Individuals with Disabilities Education Act (IDEA) offers students with disabilities, between the ages of 3 and 21, an education program tailored to their individual and unique needs.
 Section 504 of the Rehabilitation Act, along with the Americans with Disabilities Act (ADA), prohibits the discrimination of students, and individuals, based on disability status.

 If you are a parent of a child with a disability or if your child has been suspended or expelled from school, been bullied, receives English as Second Language services, been denied enrollment or transfer options, or denied access to general education, The Law Offices of Keith L Howard, PLLC can help.
+We have special education attorneys and special education advocates that can support you in disputes over special education, attending IEP meetings, 504 Plan meetings, and general school-based meetings.
 Contact us now at 1-800-341-3931 to determine if you have a case against your school system.

 Our caring and compassionate education attorneys offer skilled representation in cases involving: